FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 of programming language-independent types and enumerates their characteristics.
 One of the benefits of following this standard is that it will be easier to map FIX datatypes to other message standards, such as ISO 20022 (SWIFT).

+**[PLACEHOLDER: Should this paragraph be removed or marker as non-normative?]**
 Rather than creating numerous one-off mappings to other type systems, is it likely more efficient to map each to ISO 11404 once, and then compare mappings in an associative model to identify the commonalities.
 (The XML schema standard claims to derive its datatypes